When ordering a drink in a restaurant, how many times have you asked for a Coke instead of Cola?

 Improves Brand Recognition

 Businesses create a brand awareness strategy in the hope of earning brand recognition.
-Brand recognition is when your customer starts considering your product as a sole option for their needs.
+Brand recognition is when your customer starts considering your product as the sole option for their needs.

 It becomes easier for you to expand your business and add more products to your range when you successfully create awareness for your brand.